LeilaZa/HyperParameter-Optimization/README.md

-# Search Algorithms for AutomatedHyper-Parameter Tuning in Machine Learning
+# Search Algorithms for Automated Hyper-Parameter Tuning in Machine Learning

 This code provides a simple HPO implementation (Grid and Random search) for machine learning models, as described in the paper "Search Algorithms for AutomatedHyper-Parameter Tuning in Machine Learning".